fonte-wiki/Backup-fonte-wiki/projetos/coletora/en/collecting.md

 ***PS.:** oh how pretentious it sounds in hindsight, but I'll excuse myself for the Benjaminian nod, and for a very particular reason[2].*

-> (DEPRECATED PROJECT NAME) is a solution (argh!) for autonomous archival, composed of
+> (DEPRECATED PROJECT NAME) is a solution for autonomous archival, composed of
 >
 > - a set of digital open-source tools,
 > - an open protocol for persistent and sovereign archival,